ShiroyaJay/HCAI/README.md

 - **One Django project:** All sub-projects are grouped in one single Django project.
 - **Launch page:** The apps are accessed from a home/launch page showing group info (names + matriculation numbers) and links to each project.
 - **Official submission:** The project is submitted **as a Git repository**.
-- Group work allowed (up to 5 students); expectations scale with group size.

-In short: **4 small HCAI apps → 1 Django project → Git repo (official submission).**

----

-## What is Human-Centric AI?

-Human-Centric AI (HCAI) is an approach to building intelligent systems where the goal is not just to maximize accuracy or automation, but to **amplify, augment, and respect human agency**.
-It sits at the intersection of machine learning, human-computer interaction, and ethics.

-Core principles that guide the work in this repository:

-- **Human control & oversight** — people stay in the loop and can understand, override, or correct the system.
-- **Transparency & explainability** — decisions made by AI should be interpretable, not black boxes.
-- **Fairness & non-discrimination** — actively detect and mitigate bias across groups.
-- **Privacy & trust** — handle data responsibly; earn and keep user trust.
-- **Usability & collaboration** — AI as a partner that supports human goals, not a replacement that sidelines them.
-- **Accountability** — clear responsibility for outcomes and decisions.

-A recurring design question across all projects (straight from the course): **what should the user be in control of, and what should be automated?**

 ---

 ## Architecture (defined by the course skeleton)